Rotterdam is becoming more popular. Therefore it's important to search for a room as soon as possible.

 Being able to find a room partly depends on having a local social network.
 This is of course hard to initiate and manage from abroad.
 The longer you stay in Rotterdam and the more people you will get to know, the easier it gets to find housing.

 Finding accommodation in Rotterdam can be a challenge.
-For this reason, Codarts University of the Arts has partnered with HousingAnywhere.com to make sure you can book your room with priority and in complete safety.
-Only if you successfully find a room, a small booking fee will be charged.
+For this reason, Codarts has partnered with HousingAnywhere.com to make sure you can book your room with priority and in complete safety.
+Pick the subscription you prefer, safely contact all the landlords you want and book your favorite accommodation.
 You can also use HousingAnywhere to offer your room to an incoming student during your time abroad.
-In this way, you avoid paying double rent and can move back into your place upon your return.
+In this way, you avoid paying double rent and you can move back into your place upon your return.
 Signing up with this link, you will receive priority access to all rooms available.

 Do you need more information or have a specific question?
 Send an email to firstname.lastname@example.org and be treated with priority!

-Unfortunately, we are unable to offer rooms to all of our 1st year students.
-Students unable to make use of these offered rooms will have to find alternative housing themselves.
-We have listed valuable housing tips on this site to give you more information about other housing options in Rotterdam.
+Of course there are plenty other options to look for accommodation.
+We have listed valuable housing tips on this page (below) to give you more information about other housing options in Rotterdam.

 Housing is not cheap!
-The rents vary between € 350,- and € 750,- and additional costs are not always included!
-Read more about additional costs in the document additional costs.
+The rents vary between € 500 and € 800, and additional costs are not always included!
+Read more about additional costs in the document below.

-To live in certain neighborhoods in Rotterdam you need a housing permit (HVV).
+To live in certain neighbourhoods in Rotterdam you need a housing permit (HVV).
 This means that as a tenant you need permission to make use of a rental house.